Zargath/minecraft-bedrock-server/README.md

 This will:
 - Create a dedicated `minecraft` user
-- Install all scripts to `/opt/minecraft-bedrock-server`
+- Install all scripts in `/opt/minecraft-bedrock-server`
 - Set up the systemd service
 - Schedule weekly updates via cron